tylerlaberge/Jasper/README.md

 All scenarios run asynchronously next to each other.

-All steps are run in order, but are still awaitable.
+All steps are run in order, but are still awaitable if you defined an async step.
 This way other scenarios can run while a step of another scenario is awaiting.

 Steps are guarenteed to always run in this order within a feature.